ResearchComputing/Documentation/Gaussian.md

-Important : Gaussian is available on Summit only to members of universities that have purchased Gaussian licenses.
+__Important:__ Gaussian is available on Summit only to members of universities that have purchased Gaussian licenses.
 It cannot be run by other Summit users.
 Please note and abide by the licensing, rights, and citation information shown at the top of your Gaussian output files.

 This document describes how to submit G16 jobs efficiently on Summit.
 It does not attempt to teach how to use Gaussian for solving science/engineering questions.